 My expertise falls into three areas.
 The first is the Theology of the New Testament, especially the Theology of Paul.
 The second is the relationship between theology and the natural sciences (especially modern Physics).
 The third is the theology of Richard Wagner, not only the theology as expressed in his stage works but also in his various writings.
 Although these interests may appear diverse they are brought together in my ongoing project on the 'Theology of Mind'.

-Introduction to the Study of the New Testament (year 1)
+Interpreting the New Testament (year 1)

 This is taught every year to introduce the methods which can be employed in the study of the New Testament.
 It is popular and attracts students from across the University.